10 New Myths about Professional Detailing

 September 12, 2011

 Myths are fictional narratives of certain beliefs that lack scientific knowledge.
 Ignorance is the breeding ground of these myths and is found in every field of human civilization.
-Professional detailing is not an exception.
+Car detailing is not an exception with its professional detailing myths.

 The first myth we come across in the detailing sector is the meaning associated with the word – automobile detailing.
 Some think of it as the routine work of servicing and others consider it as mere cleaning and washing of the vehicle.